gopikamuruganandam/Intel_ML-project/README.md

 ii)To develop a machine learning model using the K th cluster algorithm to classify iris flowers into their respective species based on sepal and petal dimensions. iii)To develop a machine learning model using the Random forest algorithm to classify iris flowers into their respective species based on sepal and petal dimensions.

+OUTPUT:
+i) Decision Tree Model Accuracy: 1.00
+Prediction for new sample: virginica ii)Predicted Cluster: 0
+Prediction for new sample: setosa iii)Random Forest Model Accuracy: 1.00
+Prediction for new sample: virginica